ldcWV/ldcWV.github.io/index.md

 ![](assets/images/lawrence.jpg){: #profile-picture}
 # Lawrence Chen
-Welcome to my personal website!
-I'm a computer science major at Carnegie Mellon University.
-My main interests are computer graphics and machine learning.
-In the past, I've interned at Google, Facebook, and Jump Trading.
-The main purpose of this website is to document personal/course projects.
+Hello!
+I am a computer science student at Carnegie Mellon University.
+My main areas of interest are computer graphics and machine learning.
+I have had the opportunity to gain experience through internships at Google, Meta, and Jump Trading.
+This website serves as a platform to exhibit my personal and academic projects.The main purpose of this website is to showcase my personal and course projects.

 Here are some relevant links:
 - [Resume](assets/images/LawrenceChenResume.pdf)